COVID-19-plots/maincovidplotsrepo/README.md

 ### Plot types

 Four different types of plots are provided for
-* a variety of regions aroung the globe;
+* a variety of regions around the globe;
 * US States;
 * Latin America;
 * death counts for a variety of regions aroung the globe.